METROPOLIS – PERFORMANCE AND ART IN URBAN SPACE

 WHAT THE PRESS SAYS ABOUT METROPOLIS …

-“Artistic laboratories like Metropolis get us lured out on walks through city and countryside with ear-phones and integrated performances and allow us to observe the city with fresh eyes… As part of their artistic projects in urban space since 2007, Metropolis has been a strong force in getting the performance walk embedded in this country.
-Memorable examples are e.g. hello!earth, which in ‘The Invisible Reality Show’ sent participants, wearing a rabbit costume, down Vesterbrogade, or Kamchatka, who in ‘Fugit’ sent us as illegal refugees fleeing through the backyards of Vesterbro… May the audience continue to wander in the theatre and walk around the performances.
+“Artistic laboratories like Metropolis get us lured out on walks through city and countryside with ear-phones and integrated performances and allow us to observe the city with fresh eyes… As part of their artistic projects in urban space since 2007, Metropolis has been a strong force in getting the performance walk embedded in this country… May the audience continue to wander in the theatre and walk around the performances.
 That kind of art only gets better the more you trample around it.”

 “This is not art,” was Dries Verhoeven’s teasing opening salute in the glass box.
 As Metropolis unfolds, it is not only on the boundary between performing arts, installation, street theatre, concert and sound art, but also on the boundary between urban walking, playground and activist intervention.
 What matters is not what it is, but what it does to the city and its residents – and to the performing arts, being free to do anything out of just experimental playfulness.
 The season’s releasing and liberating break, with both hits and misses.
 Thus, over the years, Metropolis has also put extra emphasis on new forms and formats such as urban space theatre, walking performances, interactions and cross-disciplinary activities.”